PawseySC/maali/README.md

-So if you wish to use maali for your own project in your $HOME/.bashrc export the MYGROUP variable to what matches up to your ** group file** system as defined for the Pawsey Supercomputing Centre.
+So if you wish to use maali for your own project in your $HOME/.bashrc export the MYGROUP variable to what matches up to your ** group file** system as it is defined for the Pawsey Supercomputing Centre.

 ```
 export MYGROUP=/your_testgroup/[project_name]/$USER
 ```
-#NOTE you need make sure that you have chmod and chown the path you have defined for MYGROUP!
+#NOTE you need make sure that you have set the permissions via the  **chmod** command and the ownerships via **chown ** command to the path you have defined for the MYGROUP environment variable!
 #